mhsiao345/Data_Science_Banking_Dataset/README.md

 17 - y - has the client subscribed a term deposit? (binary: "yes","no")

     Additional specific on the context and content of this dataset is available on the provided kaggle link above.

+### This machine learning data science project analysis concludes that the defined Decision Tree and Random Forest models yield a 98% predictive accuracy in answering the classification goal whether a client will subscribe to a term deposit (variable y).

+### The results of this study is based off the supplied train and test datasets.
+Your results may vary with data that is atypical in comparison.